zaf22/Hot-Ham-and-Cheese-Instructions/Instructions.md

 1. Place skillet on the stove top.
 2. Spray skillet with cooking spray.
 3. Turn on the stove top.
+The higher the temperature, the faster the stove will heat up.
+Medium heat is recommended.
+> WARNING: Stove top is hot!
+Do NOT touch!
 4. While waiting for the stove top to heat up, spread butter/margarine on two slices of bread with a knife.
 Only spread on one side of each slice.
 5. When the stove top is hot, place one of the slices of bread on the skillet butter-side down.
 6. Occasionally move the bread around the skillet with a spatula so it doesn't stick.